GDQuest/website/content/tutorial/art/krita-tutorial-for-game-artists/chapter_3/25_how_to_use_the_guides_in_krita_3.md

----
-author: nathan
-date: 2017-01-20T07:54:29.000Z
-title: "How to use the Guides in Krita 3"
++++
+author = "nathan"
+date = "2017-01-20T07:54:29.000Z"
-description: "We're looking at how the guides work in Krita in this tutorial."
+description = "We're looking at how the guides work in Krita in this tutorial." title = "How to use the Guides in Krita 3" type = "video" videoid = "XY2AACsodXk"

-type: video

-videoid: XY2AACsodXk
----
++++